yuempek/bitSort/README.md

 | 100000           | 1450000               | 1450000         |
 | 1000000          | 11178000              | 11200000        |

+When it will nears to limit of the integer, C/N nears to 2.
+Because, max N distinct element, fills the whole tree.
+And number of leaf is N, number of their parent N/2, then number of parent of parent N/4 and so on. total number of node is:

+    total_node = N + N/2 + N/4 + ... + 1
+    total_node = N * (1 + 1/2 + 1/4 ...
+1/N)

+    N -> forever
+    total_node ~= N * 2

 ### D (Distribution of the numbers on tree)
 "Distribution" effects duration, because tree is growing if the numbers don't use the branchs already exists.